jgerardos/Watchytchi/README.md

 ### Inspect
 Selecting the magnifying glass will open up the "inspect" UI, showing your pet's hunger (left) and age (right).
  - For hunger, 0 is the hungriest possible, and 9 is full.
  - The age is the number of day's since your pet's "Birth."
 It goes up to a maximum of 9.
-Age currently has no effect
+Age currently has no effect on your pet
  - Press the "Cancel" button to close this display.
 ### Hunger and Feeding
  - Your pet becomes hungrier over time
  - Your pet's idle sprite will change depending on their hunger.
 If they are below 4 hunger, their trunk droops and they have a frazzled expression.
 If they are below 1 hunger, they will lie on the ground and look unhappy.
  - To notify the owner, your pet's vibration motor will buzz once when it reaches below 4 hunger, and vibrate repeatedly on an interval when it is below 1 hunger.
  - To feed your pet, move your cursor to the "refrigerator" icon and press "Confirm."
 A food item will spawn, and your pet will slowly chomp at it.
 Input is blocked during this animation.
 Feeding makes your pet completely full, so there is no need to feed more than once in a row.
+### Poop and Cleanup
+ - Every 4 hours or so, your pet will poop on the ground
+ - To clean up poop, move your cursor to the "sponge" icon and press "Confirm."
+The poop will disappear.
 ### Time of day
  - Your pet's world responds to the real-world time of day
  - During the morning and afternoon, a sun slowly moves across the screen.
 This is replaced by a moon during the evening and night.
 Clouds drift through the sky over time